CHIANTI CLASSICO - SANGIOVESE AND SHENANIGANS

-Chianti Classico is one of the oldest traditional wine-producing regions in Italy, located in the heart of Tuscany, between the cities of Florence and Siena.
-The Classico region is a sub-region of the broader Chianti region.
+is one of the oldest traditional wine-producing regions in Italy, located in the heart of the

+The Classico region is a sub-region of the broader Chianti wine region.
 Chianti Classico wines must meet stricter regulations set by the Consorzio Chianti Classico.
 These regulations include minimum aging of 12 months with at least 3 months in the bottle and a minimum of 80% of Sangiovese grapes in each Classico bottle of wine.

 Wines that meet these requirements are allowed to use the official Chianti Classico seal on their labels, which is a black rooster (known as “Gallo Nero” in Italian) on a white or yellow background.